gramaziokohler/antikythera/ARCHITECTURE.md

 ## Roadmap

-- **M1 (Toy problem 1):** author a trivial process composed by 3 tasks (A1, A2, B1) + 1 start and 1 end task.
+- **M1 (Toy problem 1):** author a trivial blueprint composed by 3 tasks (A1, A2, B1) + 1 start and 1 end task.
 A1 and A2 depend on START, B1 depends on A1 and A2, END depends on B1.
 A1 will wait for user input on the terminal (or any other input method) and define one output data key.
 A2 will be a "sleep 5 seconds" task, B1 will define a data input on the output key generated by A1 and print it.
-- **M2**: TBD
+- **M2**: Add `compas_model` to the trivial blueprint, including element ids referenced from tasks.
 - **M3**: TBD